babuloseo/babuloseo/README.md

 ### Hi there 👋
 Here are some ideas to get you started:

-- 🔭 I’m currently working on dappscan
-- 🌱 I’m currently learning Rust, Python, Go.
+- 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate with researchers.
-- 🤔 I’m looking for help with funding.
 - 💬 Ask me about open source.
 - 📫 How to reach me: reddit
 - 😄 Pronouns: he/him/they